Papa Told Me

+Papa Told Me (stylized as Papa told me) is a Japanese manga series written and illustrated by Nanae Haruno.
+It was serialized in Shueisha's josei manga magazine Young You from 1987 to 2003, with its chapters collected in 27 tankōbon volumes.
+Since then, additional chapters were published irregularly in other magazines.
+Another series, released under the title Papa Told Me: Cocohana ver., have been published in Cocohana since 2011.

+A 12-episode television drama adaptation was broadcast on NHK E in 2003.

+In 1990, Papa Told Me won the 35th Shogakukan Manga Award in the shōjo category.

 Plot

 Chise is an elementary school girl who lives with her widowed father, a novelist.
 Her mother died when she was very young, but she is extremely close to her father.
 He is the one she loves the most, and because he works as a novelist, he spends most of his time at home, much to the delight of Chise.